Just when you think you've seen it all, something else pops up.

 Good luck.

-Take a break, but I'm glad you called.
+I got to go take a break, but I'm glad you called.

-We'll be right back with much more folks.
+We'll be right back with much more, folks.

 Don't go away.